All About Crop Farmworkers and Laborers

-- Field Crop Harvest Worker
+- Orchard Worker

 The states with the most job growth for Crop Farmworker or Laborer are Alaska, Nevada, and Vermont.
 Watch out if you plan on working in South Carolina, Florida, or Hawaii.
 These states have the worst job growth for this type of profession.

-Crop Farmworker or Laborer Average Salary
+Salary for a Crop Farmworker or Laborer

 The salary for Crop Farmworkers and Laborers ranges between about $21,900 and $35,200 a year.